 - If baking tiny cheesecakes, bake for 10-14 minutes.

-Remove from freezer, uncover, then push on the underside of each heart mold, releasing the cheesecakes.
+- Remove from the freezer, uncover, then push on the underside of each heart mold, releasing the cheesecakes.

 - Traditional conversation heart sayings are printed in all capital letters.